vPeteWalker/EraWithMSSQL/deploy_mssql/deploy_mssql.rst

 ..
 Clone Source MSSQL VM
   +++++++++++++++++++++

   **In this lab you will deploy a Microsoft SQL Server VM, by cloning a source MSSQL VM.
-This VM will act as a master image to create a profile for deploying additional SQL VMs using Era.**
+This VM will act as a gold image to create a profile for deploying additional SQL VMs using Era.**

   #.
 In **Prism Central**, select :fa:`bars` **> Virtual Infrastructure > VMs**.